apache/nuttx/configs/olimex-stm32-h405/README.txt

 to '/dev/console' which makes problems with the shell over USB.

 The following peripherals are enabled in this configuration.
- - LED:        Shows the sytem status
+ - LED:        Shows the system status

  - Button:     Built in app 'buttons' works.